tomatenquark/tomatenquark.github.io/game/EDITREF.md

 `maptitle "Title by Author"`

-sets the map title, which will be displayed when the map loads.
+Lets the map title, which will be displayed when the map loads.
 Either use the above format, or simply "by Author" if the map has no particular title (always displayed after the map load msg).

 ### loadsky

 `loadsky NAME [SPIN]`

-loads the skybox described by NAME, where NAME is a file name relative to the "packages/" directory.
-The engine will look for 6 sky box images: NAME_up.jpg, NAME_dn.jpg, NAME_lf.jpg, NAME_rt.jpg, NAME_ft.jpg, NAME_bk.jpg.
+Loads the skybox described by NAME, where NAME is a file name relative to the "packages/" directory.
+The engine will look for 6 sky box images: NAME\_up.jpg, NAME\_dn.jpg, NAME\_lf.jpg, NAME\_rt.jpg, NAME\_ft.jpg, NAME\_bk.jpg.
 These represent the skybox in the up, down, left, right, front, and back directions, respectively.
 If a .jpg file is not found, it will attempt to search for the files with a .png extension.
 SPIN, if specified, is floating point value that specifies, in degrees per second, the rate at which to spin/yaw the skybox.
 NOTE: This is an alias for the "skybox" and "spinsky" commands.

+### atmo

+`atmo B`

+Enables the procedural atmosphere (requires a [sunlight](https://tomatenquark.github.io/#/game/EDITREF?id=sunlight)).

 ### texturereset